zkoss/zk-mvvm-book/client_mvvm/README.md

 </div>
 ```

-If you enable client MVVM globally but still want to apply a different composer on a specific VM (e.g. use classic server MVVM), you can specify the `apply` attribute on that VM with the your composer, and the manually specified apply will have the priority.
+If you enable client MVVM globally but still want to apply a different composer on a specific VM (e.g. use classic server MVVM), you can specify the `apply` attribute on that VM with your composer, and the manually specified apply will have the priority.

 Once it is correctly configured, we can start to enjoy the benefits of client MVVM!